Phoenix Biotech Acquisition Corp. (PBAX) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

 Phoenix Biotech Acquisition Corp.
-(PBAX) trades at $5.85 with AI Score 44/100 (Grade C).
+(PBAX) trades at $5.85.
 Phoenix Biotech Acquisition Corp. is a shell company focused on acquiring a business in the healthcare or related industries.
-Market cap: $36.47M, Sector: Financial services.
+Market cap: $36.5M, Sector: Financial services.

-Price live · AI analysis from Mar 18, 2026Analyst Coverage for PBAX: PBAX does not currently have published analyst price targets in our coverage universe.
+Last analyzed: Mar 18, 2026Analyst Coverage for PBAX: PBAX does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates PBAX against Financial Services peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates PBAX against Financial Services peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 How is this calculated? →Phoenix Biotech Acquisition Corp.
 (PBAX) Financial Services Profile